15 February 2021

 - LABC Award

-- Highly Commended – 'Building Project of the Year'
+- Highly Commended – 'Building Project of the Year', Constructing Excellence South West Awards 2020

 - Shortlisted –'Health, Safety & Wellbeing Award', Constructing Excellence South West Awards 2020

-Works took place at Devonport Towers, in the Devonport region of Plymouth, in a busy residential area to the west of the city centre.
+Mount Wise Towers, in the Devonport region of Plymouth, is located in a busy residential area to the west of the city centre.
 The three towers, rising to a maximum height of 19 storeys, are in proximity to the port and the River Tamar.
 The three blocks – Lynher House, Tamar House and Tavy House – underwent a complete external refurbishment.
 Throughout the project, 325 people remained resident in 270 homes.

 Appointed as Principal Contractor by our repeat customer Plymouth Community Homes (PCH), Mi-space completed cladding removal work and the installation of upgraded sprinklers and fire alarm installation at three high-rise residential blocks in Plymouth.